heroku/app-innovation/README.md

+# Heroku App Innovation Workshop Prerequisites
+## Required Online Accounts (mandatory)
+  - Sign up for Heroku free account at https://signup.heroku.com
+  - Create a free github account at https://github.com/join
+  - If using windows laptop (not mac or linux) sign up for Cloud9IDE at https://c9.io/signup
+  - Create a free Salesforce Developer Account at https://developer.salesforce.com/signup

+## Required Pre-work (not mandatory)
+  - Complete the Salesforce trails which will get you started with the basics of deploying apps on Heroku at https://trailhead.salesforce.com/en/trails/heroku_enterprise

 # App-Innovation-Workshop - Exercises
 What will you be deploying?
 A simple NodeJS app with ExpressJS, add Heroku Postgres DB, Heroku Connect and integrate with Salesforce Org